Chugwater, Wyoming: Establishment of the town

 The town of Chugwater was surveyed and laid out by engineers for the Swan Land and Cattle Co. in 1886.
 The town grew slowly, but in 1904 a Masonic Hall was constructed, and the Grant Hotel opened in 1912.
 After the drought in the early 20th century, many of the early settlers left the area, but a number stayed, and by 1919 the town was incorporated.

 As late as the 1940s, Chugwater was still a railroad stop where cattle were loaded for shipment east to the Union Stockyards in Omaha, Nebraska.

 Clayton Danks, the model for the rider on the Wyoming Bucking Horse and Rider state symbol, worked on the 2-Bar Ranch near Chugwater early in the 20th century.
 The bucking horse on the logo, that he rode at the Cheyenne Frontier Days rodeo in 1909, was Steamboat, who was foaled at Chugwater in 1896.

 State Representative Robert Mills Grant was among those who have drove cattle into Chugwater.

 The former Speaker of the Wyoming House of Representatives, Harold Hellbaum, farmed and ranched in Chugwater.
-He served in the state legislature from 1963–1977, with his last term as Speaker.
+He served in the state legislature from 1963 to 1977, with his last term as Speaker.